-IV.
 LINES OF COMMUNICATION

-Open lines of communication between HCS management, the CCO, and affected individuals are essential to the success of the compliance program.
-All affected individuals must report compliance concerns, suspicions, or actual knowledge they may have regarding violations or suspected violations of HCS' policy and procedure, Standards of Conduct, and relevant rules and regulations.
-Failure to report a suspicion of a violation or a suspected violation of HCS' compliance policy and procedure, Standards of Conduct, and relevant rules and regulations are policy and procedure, Standards of Conduct, and relevant including termination of their employment.
+Open lines of communication between HCS management and its CCO and affected individuals are essential to the success of the compliance program.
+All affected individuals must report compliance concerns.
+Failure to report a suspicion of a violation or a suspected violation of HCS' compliance policy and procedure, Standards of Conduct, and relevant laws and regulations is a violation of HCS' compliance policy.

-If an affected individual witnesses or is asked to participate in activities that are potentially in violation of the HCS' compliance policy and procedure, Standards of Conduct, or relevant laws or regulations, the affected individual should contact the CCO, an immediate supervisor, a member of the management team, or a member of the compliance committee.
+If an affected individual witnesses, learns of, or is asked to participate in activities that are potentially in violation of the HCS' compliance policy and procedure, Standards of Conduct, or relevant laws or regulations, the affected individual should contact the CCO, an immediate supervisor, a member of the management team, or a member of the compliance committee.